 Where personal data is processed for the purposes of direct marketing, you have the right to object to such processing, including profiling related to direct marketing.

-If you would like to exercise any of your above rights, please contact us at firstname.lastname@example.org If you are not satisfied by the way we deal with your query, you may refer your query to your local data protection supervisory authority e.g. in the United Kingdom, this is the Information Commissioner’s Office.
+If you would like to exercise any of your above rights, please contact us at email@example.com If you are not satisfied with the way we deal with your query, you may refer your query to your local data protection supervisory authority e.g. in the United Kingdom, this is the Information Commissioner’s Office.

 We do not intend to collect personal data from children aged under 16.
 If you have reason to believe that a child under the age of 16 has provided personal data to us through our websites and through other dealings with us, please contact our data protection officer.

 The personal data we collect through our websites or when you purchase products from us or have other dealings with us may be transferred to, and stored in, a country operating outside the European Economic Area (EEA).
 Under the GDPR, the transfer of personal data to a country outside the EEA may take place where the European Commission has decided that the country ensures an adequate level of protection.